 This miso will probably be at its best after about 4 months, but will be ready faster if the temperature is especially warm (higher than 30°C) or longer if the temperature is less than 20°C.

 This red lentil miso is a delicious sweet miso that works especially well in soups and salad dressings.

 - 1 packet Umami Chef Koji

-- Mix in the packet of koji and 60g of salt.
+- Once the lentils are cool, mix in the koji and salt.